Atarilab/DOOM/README.md

-./doom.sh -a # attach a terminal to the existing DOOM container source setup.sh ros2 topic list # view available topics, confirm if you can view topics published by the robot and by the vicon ros2 run master_manager master_node --task rl-velocity-real-go2 --enable-ui # use enable-ui for the terminal UI interface (additionally, we can also manage commands to the robot via joystick with/without UI)
+./doom.sh -a # attach a terminal to the existing DOOM container source setup.sh ros2 topic list # view available topics, confirm if you can view topics published by the robot and by the vicon ros2 run master_manager master_node --task rl-velocity-real-go2 --ui # use ui for the terminal UI interface (additionally, we can also manage commands to the robot via joystick with/without UI)
 ```

 #### Terminal 3 (optional)